 To sharpen the image, tap on the Details tool.
 Swipe up or down on the photo to access the tool options – in this case I selected Structure.
 You can then swipe left or right to adjust the intensity of the effect – I set the Structure to 21.

-Snapseed is great for fine-tuning the exposure of an image.
+The Snapseed photo editing tools are great for fine-tuning the exposure of an image.
 Under Filters, I used the Tonal Contrast tool to separately adjust the mid tones (medium exposed areas) and low tones (dark areas).
 This tool helps to compliment detail by fine tuning the contrast between the dark and bright areas.

 Simply swipe up or down on the screen to access the setting you want, then swipe left or right to adjust the intensity of the effect.
 I set the Mid Tones to 18 and the Low Tones to 10.